bibekanandadatta/JHU-Dissertation-Template/README.md

 - `\ThesisCopyright{ }{ }:` prints the optional copyright statement 2 inches from the bottom of the page.
 The first and second arguments to this macro are Year and Author name.

-### Table of Contents, List of Tables, and List of Figures
+### Prefaces and TOC, LOT, LOF

+- Except for the Abstract, other contents in the front matter can be arbitrarily spaced.
+For now, the Acknowledgment and Dedication pages are also double-spaced.
+However, a local `spacing` environment can be used for specialized preface pages.

 - All of the contents in TOC, LOT, and LOF are hyperlinked using the `linktoc=all` option in the `\hypersetup{}`.
 You can change this option to remove hyperlinks in TOC or just hyperlink the pages, etc. You can also change the color of the hyperlink for TOC (currently it is black) while any other hyperlink throughout the document has a blue color.

 - Three different simple macros are defined to print the Table of Contents, List of Tables, and List of Figures in that order.
 These macros were defined to extend the functionalities (title change, appearance in the TOC, proper page numbering, etc.) of the default commands of similar kinds offered by LaTeX.
-  - `\mytableofcontents:` to print the table of contents
+  - `\mytableofcontents:` to print the table of contents.
-  - `\mylistoftables:` to print the list of tables
+  - `\mylistoftables:` to print the list of tables.
-  - `\mylistoffigures:` to print the list of figures
+  - `\mylistoffigures:` to print the list of figures.

-- Currently, the template does not have any specific settings or package options to print List of Abbreviations and List of Symbols.
+- Currently, the template does not have any specific settings or package options to print the List of Supplementary Materials, the List of Abbreviations, and the List of Symbols.
 You can look into `glossaries`, `glossaries-extra`, and `tocloft` packages to define custom lists to be printed.

 ### Contents within the main text